hemasidik/travail_de_groupe7/README.md

-kinda Roukieta : she write the part of sales management alerts line(902-1129) Kindo Andrea : she write the part of shopitems and persistance line(119-229) and Line(577-655) kiendrebeogo Mashoud : he write the perishable product and ajout part, line(476-576) and line(656-745) kima Meliane : sh write catalogue and rapport part of this project Line(746-901) and line(1130-1204) Table of Contents
+kinda Roukieta : she write the part of sales management alerts line(902-1129) Kindo Andrea : she write the part of shopitems and persistance line(119-229) and Line(577-655) kiendrebeogo Mashoud : he write the perishable product and ajout part, line(476-576) and line(656-745) kima Meliane : she write catalogue and rapport part of this project Line(746-901) and line(1130-1204) Table of Contents

 Overview